 - Join Pet Sitters International.

-- Set parameters from the start for your home-based pet sitting business.
-By this, I mean treat it as a business, set policies, procedures, and office hours.
+- Set parameters from the start for your home-based pet-sitting business.
+By this, I mean treat it as a business, and set policies, procedures, and office hours.
 Due to the familiarity and often friendships you establish with clients (you both love their pet(s)!), clients may try to reach you 24/7.
 You have to be able to turn it on and off, especially when you’re home-based.
 Just because you’re home-based doesn’t mean you’re any less professional!

-- Go into it realizing that “no” is a word you can use, and it’s OK to use it.
+- Go into it, realizing that “no” is a word you can use, and it’s OK to use it.
 You don’t have to accept every pet-sitting assignment that comes your way!
 You make the rules.
 It’s your business!